pghalliday/OOOCode-Require/README.md

 OOOCode-Require
 ===============

-An OOOCode module for managing and dynamically linking shared shared OOOCode modules
+An OOOCode module for managing and dynamically linking shared OOOCode modules

 ## Features